 Armed with curiosity and natural hunting instincts it is not uncommon for our favourite four legged friends to cross paths with a snake.
-At this time of year, even city dogs and cats can have these encounters in local parks particularly those near bodies of water such as lakes and beaches.
+Where the weather is relatively warm all year round, pets can be bitten by snakes at any time of year.

 If you suspect your pet has been bitten by a snake you should immobilise your pet and try to keep him/her as quiet as possible.
 It is vital that you take your pet to a veterinarian as quickly as possible.
 The sooner your pet is treated, the better their chances of survival.